JessicaBarclay/CV/README.md

 ### Research skills

-- Whilst building a React Native iOS app, teammates spoke of how the majority of learning came from my how I personally applied my sound research skills to help combat the team with new skills fast.
+- Whilst building a React Native mobile app, teammates spoke of how the majority of learning came from my how I personally applied my sound research skills to help combat the team with new skills fast.

 ### Team Player